RevereCRE/relay-nextjs/README.md

   // Create a Relay environment on the client-side.
   // Note: This function must always return the same value.
   createClientEnvironment: () => getClientEnvironment()!,
+  // variablesFromContext allows you to specify variables for the graphql query.
+  // by default variablesFromContext is ctx.query
+  variablesFromContext: (ctx: NextPageContext) => ({ ...ctx.query, otherVariable: true }),
   // Gets server side props for the page.
   serverSideProps: async (ctx) => {
     // This is an example of getting an auth token from the request context.